 - Aubergine salad – served as an appetizer, usually with onions; even though it does not look very appealing, it actually is an incredibly good dish.
 I had someone from Italy once telling me she had a friend who cooked this dish and her son was obsessed with it

-- Bulz – something mostly served in the center and western part of Romania, bulz is a mix of polenta, cheese, pancetta and fried egg, all baked in the oven until the cheese becomes smooth and gooey
+- Bulz – something mostly served in the center and western part of Romania, bulz is a mix of polenta, cheese, pancetta, and a fried egg, all baked in the oven until the cheese becomes smooth and gooey

 Amazing Romanian Desserts: